<img alt="" src="https://secure.wire0poor.com/215720.png" style="display:none;">

 • 19% of people will click a link in an SMS campaign compared to just 4.2% for emails

-While using multiple review request channels (email, in-person, etc.) helps cover all of your bases, SMS is the most scalable and effective channel to truly generate results.
-Just like email, SMS communications can be easily automated to scale across your entire customer base, getting you results quickly.
+While using multiple review request channels (email, in-person, social media, etc.) helps cover all of your bases, SMS is the most scalable and effective channel to get more reviews.
+Like email, SMS communications can easily be integrated into your sales CRM system and automated to scale across your entire customer base, quickly improving your Google review volume.

 Responding to Google reviews might not be top-of-mind when you're trying to generate more reviews.
 However, an analysis of TripAdvisor data found that hotels receive 12% more reviews on average when they start responding to reviews.

-Responding to every review — positive or negative — increases your number of positive reviews.
+By embracing and responding to negative reviews, you offer your side of the story and show you value patrons' feedback.
 Research from Mark Collier found that, of customers who received a response from a company after leaving a negative review,

 • 33% changed their post to a positive review